 What is a bad CAC for ecommerce?

 Any CAC that results in an LTV:CAC ratio below 2:1 is unsustainable.
-For reference, the all-ecommerce average is $78.
+For reference, the all-ecommerce average is roughly $78.
 If your CAC significantly exceeds your industry average and your ratio is below 3:1, it is time to diversify away from paid-only acquisition.